koevlu/react-norm/README.md

 ## desc

 1. describe data relations with `orm`
-2. create stores of related data with `store`
+2. create stores of related data with `store` and 'ormStore'
 3. preload data with `preload(routes)` and `<PreloadLink to={url} />`
-4. use it state in hooks with `useStore`
+4. use it state in hooks with `useStore` and `useOrmStore`

 ✨✨✨✨✨✨✨✨✨✨✨✨✨